 The Finnish special library Celia

-The Finnish state-owned special library Celia provides literature (fiction, non-fiction and educational texts) in accessible formats to those who are unable to read standard, printed books.
-The texts are available as accessible books, e-books or in Braille.
-In 2016 over 30.000 individuals used Celia’s services, with subscribers loaning up to a million publications annually.
+The Finnish state-owned special library Celia provides literature (fiction, non-fiction and educational) in accessible formats to those who are unable to read standard, printed books.
+The books are available as accessible audiobooks, e-books or in Braille-format.

-In 2008 Celia started to investigate and test various alternatives for the distribution of accessible books over the Internet.
+Celia started to investigate and test various alternatives for the distribution of accessible books over the Internet in 2008.
 Prior to this, subscribers reserved books online via Celia’s webpage, which were then distributed through the mail in the form of CDs or cassette tapes.

-Celia sought an online distribution system that could be integrated into its already existing library system, through which the administration of subscribers, audio material, etc. and lending was organized.
+Celia sought an online distribution system that could be integrated with its already existing library system, through which the administration of subscribers, audio material, etc. and lending was organized.

-In 2009 the Pratsam system was integrated into the Celia system and the new system taken into use.
-The introduction of the new system occurred at the same time that Celia digitalized its entire analogue library; numbered at the time as 28.000 accessible publications (now over 40.000).
+In 2009 a Pratsam solution was integrated into the Celia system and the new online distribution was taken into use.
+The introduction of the new system occurred at the same time that Celia digitalized its entire analogue library; numbered at the time as 28.000 accessible publications (now over 40.000 titles).

 In the initial version, the new online service streamed accessible books to a Pratsam software program called PuhElias Reader, used with Microsoft Windows.
 One advantage of continuous streaming was that a subscriber could start to listen to a text immediately after it had been borrowed.

-Today, the software program is called Pratsam Reader Win and, in addition to other various improvements, now also supports the DAISY Online standard.
+Today, the software program is called Pratsam Reader Win and, in addition to other various improvements, now also supports the DAISY Online Delivery Protocol.

 In 2011, Celia’s online distribution system entered a second phase of development.
 During this second phase, the international DAISY Online protocol was supported and Pratsam thereby became the first in the world to deliver a supplied solution using the new standard.

-During a third phase of development, Celia together with Pratsam launched the Vera service, which included a player for direct playback using a web browser (Pratsam Reader Web) and which could also be used to download accessible books with audio watermarks (the audio watermarking technology was developed by Pratsam).
-Following these improvements, the online use of Celia’s services has increased by 50 % each year.
+During a third phase of development, Celia together with Pratsam launched the Vera service, which included a web app-player for direct playback using a web browser (Pratsam Reader Web).
+The Vera-service also enabled download of accessible books with audio watermarks (the audio watermarking technology was developed by Pratsam).
+Following these improvements, the online use of Celia’s services has increased at a rate up to 50 percent per year.

 Substantial cost savings

-During autumn 2015, Celia introduced a Pratsam Reader App to subscribers that could be used with iOS or Android mobile devices.
+During autumn 2015, Celia introduced the Pratsam Reader App for iOS or Android mobile devices.
 Over the space of one and a half months, 1.000 subscribers downloaded the Pratsam Reader App.
+In the end of 2017 the subscribers using Celia online services reached almost 14.000.

 An impartial, third party has evaluated the security of the online services available through Celia (provided by Pratsam) and determined that they are of a high quality and secure.